hmc-sysadmin/labs/mail.md

 The command to send a message is:
 ```
-sendmail EMAIL_ADDRESS
+/usr/sbin/sendmail EMAIL_ADDRESS
 ```
-You may have to use sudo to run sendmail.
 Now you can type in the message you'd like to send.
 Messages take the form:
 ```
 (FROM: _____)
 (TO: _____)